 A Good Year is a light-hearted romantic story that takes place in the most beautiful setting in the Provence region in the South of France.

-This movie from the 90’s has a little bit of everything: good story, beautiful music and amazing scenery from Thailand.
-Oh, and the young Leonardo DiCaprio, who once again proves that he deserves the Oscar he finally got this year.
+The Beach is a great film from the ’90s that has a little bit of everything: good story, beautiful music, and amazing scenery from Thailand.
+Oh, and the young Leonardo DiCaprio, who once again proves that he deserves the Oscar he finally got recently.

-Tracks is a beautiful adventure story of a young woman who crossed 1,700-miles over the deserts of West Australia with four camels and her faithful dog.
-Based on a true story and featuring some amazing Australian landscapes.
-Beautiful film if you love the Australian Outback!
+Tracks is a beautiful adventure film of a young woman who crossed 1,700-miles over the deserts of West Australia with four camels and her faithful dog.

-Have you seen these movies?
-Which one is your favourite travel movie of all time?
+So, this is a list of some of my top travel films and favorite movies about travel.
+Have you seen any of these films?
+Which one is your favorite travel movie of all time?